OpenGameBuilder/mygamebuilder-archive/docs/DEVELOPMENT.md

 ## Frontend Wayback Archiver

-See [`FRONTEND.md`](FRONTEND.md) for the frontend seed file format, including `exclude` prefixes for areas that should be captured by specialized tools.
+See [`FRONTEND.md`](FRONTEND.md) for how the frontend archive records seeds, excludes, Wayback captures, replay bodies, and discovered URLs.